Mughalpura: Lahore’s Timeless Window to the Mughal Era

 A short ride from Mughalpura lies the majestic Lahore Fort.
 Expanded by Akbar, this fortress-palace dazzles with marble pavilions, *Sheesh Mahal*’s mirror mosaics, and panoramic views of the old city.

-3. Akbari Mandi: The Soul of Mughalpura
+3. Akbari Mandi: The Soul

 Mughalpura, Akbari Mandi